networknt/light-4j/docs/content/other/config.md

 manipuate config file in classpath in your test case in order to simulate different configurations.

-For official deploy environment, externalized config in light-java-config-dir is recommended; however, not all config files need to be externalized.
+For official deploy environment, externalized config in light-4j-config-dir is recommended; however, not all config files need to be externalized.
 Only the ones that you might change from one environment to another or might be changed on production under certain conditions.